VROMO logo

 red flags flowing in the wind

-The US is the second largest food delivery market in the world, behind China, bringing in $22 billion in revenue in 2021, while the global food delivery market is projected to grow to $320 billion by the year 2029.
+The United States is the second largest food delivery market in the world, behind China, bringing in $22 billion in revenue in 2021, while the global food delivery industry is projected to grow to $320 billion by the year 2029.

-Food delivery as a service and as a restaurant offering exploded over the last couple of years, with thousands of restaurants jumping in to offer online ordering and delivery to hungry customers, but with more businesses offering delivery, it’s no longer a way to stand out from the competition.
+Food delivery services have exploded over the last couple of years, with thousands of restaurants and food businesses jumping in to offer online ordering and delivery options to hungry customers, but with more businesses offering delivery, it’s no longer a way to stand out from the competition.

-With a growing number of consumers ordering delivery, experts say that those same consumers are spending more on each delivery order, and becoming less loyal to specific delivery apps now that the local delivery market has grown to more than 500 providers.
+With a growing number of consumers ordering delivery, experts say that those same consumers are spending more on each delivery order, and becoming less loyal to specific food delivery apps now that the local delivery market has grown to more than 500 providers.
+One great example is the RMDA!

 Read through the following eight red flags, taking note of any that you recognize happening in your own restaurant.
-They may be the reason that demand for your restaurant food delivery has slowed.
+They may be the reason that demand for your restaurant food delivery has experienced a dip!

 1. Cancelled orders

-Customers are canceling their order due to long delivery wait times.
+Customers are canceling their orders due to long delivery times.

-During busy weekends, your in-house delivery team may experience a backlog of orders, causing longer delays.
+During busy weekends, or when you’re experiencing a labor shortage, your in-house delivery team may experience a backlog of orders, causing longer delays and customer complaints.

-Consider partnering with a local delivery service provider to ensure you can full 100% of your order volume during peak times and for out-of-area orders.
+Consider partnering with one (or multiple!) local delivery service providers to ensure you can fulfil 100% of your order volume during peak times and for out-of-area orders.

 delivery driver on a scooter with a red food bag on the back